MxTheo/travelingguestbook/README.md

 ### Language
 The Web-Application is in Dutch.
 The code and back-end is in English.

+### Code language
+For the back-end django is used.
+For the front-end bootstrap v5.3 is used.

 ### Domain model
 ![Entity Relationship Diagram](architecture/domainModel.jpg)